BennyThadikaran/SwingTrend/README.md

 To use the Photon method as explained in the video, instantiate the class as `Swing(retrace_threshold_pct=None)`

-In the Photon method, both minor and major pivots can result in trend continuation or trend reversal.
-(This includes a single bar pullback).
+With the Photon method, both major or minor pivots can result in trend continuation or reversal. (including a single bar pullback).

 I prefer avoiding the minor pivots by setting a minimum threshold percent.
-If the threshold is set to 8%, the pullback must retrace atleast 8% or more to be considered an important level for trend reversal or continuation.
+With an 8% threshold, the pullback must retrace atleast 8% or more to be considered a level for trend reversal or continuation.